 Creating a multilingual Webflow website presents unique challenges that go beyond simple text translation.
 When managing content across different languages, you might encounter several hurdles:

-While Webflow includes built-in localization functionality, Webflow Localization (more of which shortly), dedicated translation software for Webflow can address these challenges.
+While Webflow includes built-in localization functionality, Webflow Localization (more of which shortly), dedicated translation tool for Webflow can address these challenges.

 However, not all plugins can provide everything you need.
 This makes choosing the right translation software for Webflow a crucial task.